The Importance of Pulmonary Rehabilitation for COPD Patients

 According to research studies, leg exercises have been shown to greatly improve lung function.
 Upper body exercises will focus on improving your breathing and better deal with day-to-day activities — many exercises in this group will target the arms and chest (for example turning a crank against resistance or lifting your arms against gravity).

-If you still smoke, you will learn about the benefits of quitting, how to quit (techniques, treatment options) and how to stay away from cigarettes for the rest of your life.
+If you still smoke, you will learn about the benefits of quitting smoking, how to quit smoking (techniques, treatment options) and how to stay away from cigarettes for the rest of your life.

 Some centers offer psychological support and provide relaxation techniques and counseling.
-Dietary recommendations are also included, because a healthy diet is essential to manage COPD better.
+Dietary recommendations are also included because a healthy diet is essential to manage COPD and it’s symptoms better.